 A wire transfer number is a nine-digit code.
 The first four digits are assigned by the Federal Reserve Bank.
 They indicate the Federal Reserve district with jurisdiction for the transaction and contain legacy information about where checks for that district were processed.
-The next four digits are the bank's ABA identification number within the Federal Reserve district.
-The last number is a check digit that helps identify invalid routing numbers that might have been mistyped or misread.
+The next four digits are the bank's ABA identification number within the Federal Reserve district, while the last number is a check digit that helps identify invalid routing numbers that might have been mistyped or misread.

 ABA Routing Number Registrar

 Since 1911, Acuity has been the official registrar of ABA Routing Numbers.
 Twice a year, the company publishes the ABA Key to Routing Numbers, which contains the official list of valid ABA Routing Numbers in use at the time.
-As of 2015, there were approximately 28,000 active ABA Routing Numbers.
+As of 2021, the ABA reported there were approximately 28,000 active ABA routing numbers.

 Whether you're filling out a form to set up direct deposits for a check or other type of income or you want to set up one-time or recurring withdrawals from your bank account, you'll need to know your bank's ABA routing number plus your account number.
 It's possible that your financial institution may use an ABA number that is only for wire transfers.
 You can check with the bank or online to determine this and find out what it is.

 To find both pieces of information, you'll find it easiest to have a paper check handy.
 Your wire routing number will be the first set of numbers along the check's bottom, while your account number is the second set of numbers.
 The third will be the check's number.